How to teach your students to use Nearpod

 5. Making Nearpod a part of your class routine

 Once students have been taught a new feature and have had time to practice, they’ll need plenty of repetition.
-Incorporating Nearpod into classroom routines is simple, easy and rewarding.
-Here are five easy ways to make Nearpod a habit:
+Incorporating Nearpod into classroom routines is simple, easy, and rewarding.

 - Incorporate VR as a lesson hook.
-Have students explore another city, park or underwater environment that grounds the lesson in the real world.
+Have students explore another city, park, or underwater environment that grounds the lesson in the real world.
 Allow students time to explore and see something new, activating background knowledge and building schema.

 - Use the Collaborate Board for your bell ringer.
 Ask an open-ended question and give students time to respond and react to their classmates.
 Start with a turn-and-talk to bring in face-to-face interaction!